Probesys/bileto/docs/developers/roles.md

 }
 ```

-### Find organizations authorized for a user
+#### Find organizations authorized for a user

-Users are authorized to access an organization if they are associated with an “organization” role.
+Users are authorized to access an organization if they are associated with an “operational” or a “user” role.
 Granting access to an organization includes all its sub-organizations.
 To load all the organizations for which the user is authorized: